When you're ready to explore Maine again, we're ready to welcome you back.

 Maine lodgings, campgrounds, restaurants, shops, museums and other attractions, have implemented recommendations from the state CDC and completed a safety checklist before opening to the traveling public.

-Right now, residents of New Hampshire, Vermont, Connecticut, New York & New Jersey can travel to Maine without providing a negative COVID-19 test result or quarantining.
+Right now, residents of New Hampshire, Vermont, Connecticut, New York, New Jersey & Massachusetts can travel to Maine without providing a negative COVID-19 test result or quarantining.
 We're asking everyone else to complete The Certificate of Compliance OR take the Pledge to Protect ME in order to visit safely.

 COVID-19 testing applies only to the adults in the travel party.
 Children 18 and under are not required to be tested.

 If you are tested in your home state within 72 hours of your arrival and have not received a result before your departure from home, you may come to Maine and quarantine until your result is received.

 During quarantine, visitors may not interact with others outside their travel party or go into public spaces like shops and restaurants.
 They may go outside for recreation in uncrowded areas provided they abide by physical distancing guidelines and avoid contact with other people.